andrepintado/anchor-beautifier/README.md

 ## Server Configuration

-If you visitors to be able to visit your http://yoururl.com/foo-bar directly, you should configure your server.
+If you want visitors to be able to visit your http://yoururl.com/foo-bar directly, you should configure your server.
 Just let it know the requests to /foo-bar should be transformed into /#foo-bar.
 Here's some help:

 ### nginx

+TODO

 ### apache

+TODO